Manuel Broseta

-Manuel Broseta Pont (13 October 1932 – 15 February 1992) was a Spanish academic and politician.
+Manuel Broseta Pont (13 October 1932 – 15 January 1992) was a Spanish academic and politician.
 He was a member of the Senate of Spain between 1979 and 1982 and he served as State Secretary for Autonomous Communities for the Union of the Democratic Centre (UCD) between 1980 and 1982.
 He was also a member of the Spanish Council of State.
 Broseta was assassinated by ETA members on 15 February 1992.

 Early life

-Broseta was born in Banyeres de Mariola in the Province of Alicante.
+Manuel Broseta Pont was born in Banyeres de Mariola in the Province of Alicante.
 He however moved to the city of Valencia at an early age and went to school there.
 His father, a member of the Republican Left was temporarily arrested when Spanish leader Francisco Franco visited Valencia.
 The incident had a lasting impact on Broseta, which made him value freedom and respect for others throughout the rest of his life.
 In 1955 he obtained his licentiate in Law from the Universidad Literaria de Valencia.
 He furthered his academic studies at the Complutense University of Madrid, starting in 1956 and graduating in 1959.
 He was an assistant and later adjunct professor at the same university until 1964, when he became professor of business law at the University of Valencia.
 He contributed to the creation of the Faculty of Economic Sciences at the university.
 He was dean of the Law faculty between 1970 and 1972.
 During this time he was prosecuted in the Tribunal de Orden Público for writing an article, he was however absolved of the charge.
 He resigned as dean in 1972 after the Spanish Ministry of Education and Science intended to purge the Spanish academic life of three hundred professors and over a thousand students for political reasons, as they rose academically against Francoist Spain.
-In 1973 he was the first signatory of a list requesting a Faculty of Valencian Culture and Language at the University of Valencia.
+In 1973 he was the first signatory of a list requesting a university Chair of Valencian Culture and Language at the University of Valencia.